 After this is done, all I have to do is to type ssh privateserver.

 This command will make me enter a password 3 times.
-Do not forget, you can use SSH keys!
-If you import your public key in the ~/.ssh/authorized_keys in each server, you won't have to enter a password.
+Do not forget, that you can use SSH keys!
+You won't have to enter any password if you import your public key in the ~/.ssh/authorized_keys in each server.

 Note that the "privateserver" label must be resolvable by your last jump.
 This could be easily fixed by adding it in the /etc/hosts file if it is not a fully resolvable FQDN or an IP.